FalloutStudios/sourcebin.js/README.md

 ### Usage With Account

-To get your token, login to https://sourceb.in then open the dev panel in your brower then find the applications tab then go to `cookies` then copy the value of `access_token`.
+To get your token, login to https://sourceb.in, open the dev panel in your browser, find the applications tab, go to cookies, then copy the value of `access_token`.

 ![](https://i.imgur.com/zsZjHD4.png)